TensorNetwork/tensornetwork.org/src/mps/index.md

 is a factorization of a [[tensor|tensor]] with N indices into a chain-like product of three-index tensors.
-The MPS/TT is one of the best understood tensor networks for which many efficient algorithms have been developed, in part because because it is a special case of a [[tree tensor network|ttn]].
+The MPS/TT is one of the best understood tensor networks for which many efficient algorithms have been developed.
+It is a special case of a [[tree tensor network|ttn]].

 A matrix product state / tensor train factorization of a tensor $T$ can be expressed in [[tensor diagram notation|diagrams]] as